Destination Set to Nowhere: The Bonus CD

 Olaf Thörsen stated: "Edel was so happy about the final result with the new master they had, that they called us back and asked us about the chance to release a sort of “limited edition” to be released with the new album, which could include some old songs taken from our previous albums.
 They would also have liked the songs to have the same production of the new album, so we should have re-recorded them.
 Of course we accepted, and we also decide to include “Gutter Ballet”, which is a song we all love and played in the past.
 We always released a cover, as that’s our last way to still feel like “fans”, and this time it was just the turn of Savatage".

-Tracks

-All music written by Olaf Thörsen (Magnani), Fabio Lione (Tordiglione) and Alessio Lucatti.
-All lyrics written by Olaf Thörsen except where noted.
+Track listing

 The limited edition of Destination Set to Nowhere includes a second CD entitled “Best Of” which contains the re-recorded songs from the band's previous albums.